 Balanced attack leads No. 14 Minnesota past Niagara (Nov 15, 2017)

-MINNEAPOLIS (AP) In a game of runs, No. 14 Minnesota used the biggest and the last to pull away from a pesky Niagara team.

-Amir Coffey, Reggie Lynch and Jordan Murphy all scored 18 points as Minnesota used a 17-0 run midway through the second half to top Niagara 107-81 on Wednesday night.
+MINNEAPOLIS (AP) Amir Coffey, Reggie Lynch and Jordan Murphy all scored 18 points as No. 14 Minnesota pulled away from Niagara for a 107-81 victory on Wednesday night.

 Lynch and Murphy posted double-doubles, with Lynch grabbing a team-high 12 rebounds and Murphy checking in with 11.
 Nate Mason added 15 points and 11 assists for the Golden Gophers (3-0).